trade-copilot/ape-ai-docs/Features/Feed/daily-summary.md

 A: AI (GPT-4 level) generates it by analyzing market data, news, and trends.

 **Q: Can I customize what's in the summary?**
-A: Currently no. But it's personalized to your persona automatically.
+A: Currently no. But it's personalized to your companion automatically.

 **Q: What if I miss the morning summary?**
 A: It's available all day.
 Just scroll to top of Feed/Discover tab.